 All the Equipment You’ll Need

-First, you’ll need a 2 gallon bucket, or a glass 1 gallon carboy — this is where you'll store your strawberry wine while it ferments.
+First, you’ll need a 2 gallon bucket, or a glass 1 gallon carboy — this is where you'll store your blackberry wine while it ferments.
 If you don't have a glass carboy, any food-grade, sanitized gallon container will work.

 You’ll also need an airlock and rubber stopper, which will make sure that carbonation can escape from your mead while it is fermenting, but also prevent anything bad from getting into your mead.
 You can grab all of this in a winemaking starter kit.